Monitoring and operations¶

 nginx.ingress.kubernetes.io/auth-secret: basic-auth-secret-name

-Prometheus deployment based on the Ingress NGINX Annotations.
+deployment based on the Ingress NGINX annotations.

 kube_prometheus_stack_helm_values: